Afghanistan: Former security officials face Taliban vengeance | DW | 06.12.2021

 Former Afghan drone pilots, who were trained by NATO forces, say they feel abandoned in the current situation.

 "Two of my colleagues have been killed by the Taliban and two others are missing.
-We are in a miserable situation," Hussain said, adding that former drone pilots do not contact each other fearing the Taliban could tap their phone calls and access their data.
+We are in a miserable situation," Jamal said, adding that former drone pilots do not contact each other, fearing the Taliban could tap their phone calls and access their data.

-Former government officials and military personnel are not the only ones that face retribution from the Taliban.
+Former government officials and military personnel are not the only ones facing retribution from the Taliban.
 Rights activists and journalists say their lives are also at risk.

-A female judge in the former Afghan government fled to Greece along with her six other female colleagues and their families.
+A female judge in the former Afghan government fled to Greece, along with six of her female colleagues and their families.
 By the end of October, they had moved to Brazil.

-She told The Associated Press that she and the other judges still fear the Taliban, some of whose members had been sentenced for various crimes in their courts.
+She told The Associated Press that she and the other judges still fear the Taliban, members of which had been sentenced for various crimes in their courts.

 The woman, who had been a judge for almost 10 years before the Taliban toppled Ghani's government, said the Taliban recently searched her house in Kabul.